rishabhgoel0213/treegit/README.md

 - `.treegit/` internals are never tracked.
 - Search is local and indexed with SQLite.
 - Binary files are tracked, but content search only indexes text files up to 1 MiB.
+- `--force` is only needed when you want checkout to discard uncommitted local changes.